chirag09491/gitlab/readme_git_tutorial.txt

 to merge to any other branch go to the branch where you want to merge and use git merge <main branch>  <branch to be merged>

+ Using SSH key to push commits to github go to github.com > settings > ssh keys > add ssh key on yout terminal generate a ssh key using ssh-keygen -t rsa upload public key to github add below line in config file local in your repo on machine git config --add --local core.sshCommand 'ssh -i /Users/chiragsharma/git_tutorial/gitlab/gitlab_key' also test if key is working using ssh -T git@github.com -i gitlab_key git push -u origin main     ## this to push to main branch